Prediction Models¶

 Here, b is a model constant to serve as the base of the bias term.

-• input: x, a vector of length d.
+, a vector of length d. - output:: a scalar.

 immutable AffinePred <: PredictionModel{1,0}